python/mypy/doc/dev-intro.md

 * Update `visit_inc_ref` and `visit_dec_ref` in `mypypc.emitter` if
   needed.
 If the unboxed representation does not need reference counting, these can be no-ops.
+If the representation is not unboxed these will already work.

 * Update `myypc.genops.type_to_rttype()`.